RoadToLongevity/Getting-and-Cleaning-Data-Project/readme.md

 Notes:
 ==================================================================
-This script was generated for the Coursera course entitled "Getting and Cleaning Data" lead by professor Jeff Leek.
+This script was generated for the Coursera course entitled "Getting and Cleaning Data" led by professor Jeff Leek.
 Details of the course can be found on Coursera's website at:

 https://class.coursera.org/getdata-010